ifariat/ifariat/README.md

-Hi,

-my name is Ibrahim fariat, i have a passion for learning and studying new topics.
+Hello there!
+My name is Ibrahim, I'm a front-end developer with a design background.
+I love learning new things and experimenting, in addition to that, for each project I work on, writing clean and readable code is always a priority.

 ![My Codewarrior Profile Badge](https://www.codewars.com/users/fariato/badges/large)